 Details with Side Effects

 The clinical response to Kogenate FS may vary.
 If bleeding is not controlled with the recommended dose, the plasma level of factor VIII should be determined and a sufficient dose of Kogenate FS should be administered to achieve a satisfactory clinical response.
 If the patient's plasma factor VIII level fails to increase as expected or if bleeding is not controlled after the expected dose, the presence of an inhibitor (neutralizing antibodies) should be suspected and appropriate testing performed.
 [See Monitoring Laboratory Tests below.]

-Anaphylaxis and Severe Hypersensitivity Reactions
+Anaphylaxis And Severe Hypersensitivity Reactions

 Allergic-type hypersensitivity reactions including anaphylaxis have been reported with Kogenate FS and have manifested as pruritus, rash, urticaria, hives, facial swelling, dizziness, hypotension, nausea, chest discomfort, cough, dyspnea, wheezing, flushing, discomfort (generalized) and fatigue.
 Discontinue Kogenate FS if symptoms occur and seek immediate emergency treatment.